demox-labs/aleo-wallet-adapter/README.md

 - `aleo-wallet-adapter-base`: Generic features such as Aleo related Classes, Errors, Permissions...
 [See Base Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/core/base/docs/modules.md)
 - `aleo-wallet-adapter-react`: React Context Povider and Hooks.
 [See React Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/core/react/docs/modules.md)
 - `aleo-wallet-adapter-reactui`: React components ready to be used in a DApp.
 [See React UI Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/ui/docs/modules.md)
-- `aleo-wallet-adapter-leo`: Leo Wallet implementation of the adapter.
+- `aleo-wallet-adapter-leo`: Leo Wallet specific implementation of the adapter.
 [See Leo Adapter Docs.](https://github.com/demox-labs/aleo-wallet-adapter/blob/main/packages/wallets/leo/docs/modules.md)

 Top package `aleo-wallet-adapter` exports all of these sub-packages exports.

 [A live demo can be found here.](https://demo.leo.app)

-This is a quick setup guide with examples of how to add Wallet Adapter to a React-based Aleo app.
+## Quick Setup for a React App

-## Quick Setup (using React UI)
+This is a quick setup guide of how to add Wallet Adapter to a React-based Aleo app with a few usefull examples.

-### 📲Install
+### 📲 Install

-Install these dependencies:
+First, install these dependencies, using npm:

 ```shell
 npm install --save \